 - Add fresh turmeric (or dried), sea salt, black pepper, oregano, bay leaves, sweet potato, and red cabbage.
 Saute for 2 minutes.

-- Add vegetable stock, tomato, and water, stir well.
+- Add vegetable stock, tomato (I crush each whole tomato in my fist prior to adding it to the pot, alternatively you can use diced tomato), and water, stir well.
 Add quinoa, bring to a boil, reduce heat and simmer for 25 minutes.

 - Add chickpeas and kale, simmer for 5 more minutes.